Original Cabin Twist Suitcase in Silver & Brown – RIMOWA

 In the RGB color model used to project colors onto television screens and computer monitors, brown combines red and green.
 The color brown is seen widely in nature, wood, soil, human hair color, eye color and skin pigmentation.
 Brown is the color of dark wood or rich soil.

-According to public opinion surveys in Europe and the United States, brown is the least favorite color of the public; it is often associated with plainness, the rustic, feces, and poverty, although it does also have positive associations, including baking, warmth, wildlife, the autumn and music.
+According to public opinion surveys in Europe and the United States, brown is the least favorite color of the public; it is often associated with plainness, the rustic, although it does also have positive associations, including baking, warmth, wildlife, the autumn and music.

 Silver has long been valued as a precious metal.
 Silver metal is used in many bullion coins, sometimes alongside gold: while it is more abundant than gold, it is much less abundant as a native metal.
 Its purity is typically measured on a per-mille basis; a 94%-pure alloy is described as "0.940 fine".
 As one of the seven metals of antiquity, silver has had an enduring role in most human cultures.